Customer Reviews

 Below tumbling grade basalt

-Below Tumbling-Grade: This photo shows four pieces of basalt, that in our opinion are "below tumbling-grade".
-From top left: vesicular basalt that has too many pore spaces for good tumbling; a fractured piece of basalt (look closely to see a thin fracture cutting diagonally across the stone from near the lower left to the top center); a fractured piece of basalt that shows brown mineralization on the fracture surface (this piece of basalt does have a very thin weathering rind); and a piece of basalt with fragile inclusions (you can see lots of pits in this rock where inclusions have been weathered out or broken out).
+Below Tumbling Grade: This photo shows four pieces of basalt that, in our opinion, are "below tumbling grade".
+Clockwise from top left: vesicular basalt that has too many pore spaces for good tumbling; a fractured piece of basalt (look closely to see a thin fracture cutting diagonally across the stone from near the lower left to the top center); a fractured piece of basalt that shows brown mineralization on the fracture surface (this piece of basalt does have a very thin weathering rind); and a piece of basalt with fragile inclusions (you can see lots of pits in this rock where inclusions have been weathered out or broken out).
 We would not tumble these rocks as shown in these photos.
 Click to enlarge.

 Is Your Basalt of Tumbling Grade?